opensource-emr/hospital-management-emr/README.md

+If you have any issues please sen us mail at shiv_koirala@yahoo.com

 Introduction
 ==============
 Danphe EMR is a enterprise web-based application which covers all day to day aspects of Hospital management end to end.
 Its currently live 50 plus hospitals in Asia(India,Nepal and Bangladesh).